ibm-cloud-docs/discovery-data/migrate-to-v2.md

 :   You can use an SDU model that you built in v1.
 However, you cannot edit the migrated SDU model in v2.
 If you want to reuse a model as-is, you can [export it from v1](/docs/discovery?topic=discovery-sdu#import){: external} and [import the SDU model](/docs/discovery-data?topic=discovery-data-configuring-fields#import) to v2.

 Machine learning models
 :   You cannot deploy models directly to {{site.data.keyword.discoveryshort}} v2 service instances from {{site.data.keyword.knowledgestudioshort}}.
 Instead, you must export the machine learning models from {{site.data.keyword.knowledgestudioshort}}, and then import them into {{site.data.keyword.discoveryshort}}.
 The model must have been exported from {{site.data.keyword.knowledgestudioshort}} after 16 July 2020.
-If you have a model that was exported before that date, you must re-export the model from {{site.data.keyword.knowledgestudioshort}}.
+If you have a model that was exported before that date, you must reexport the model from {{site.data.keyword.knowledgestudioshort}}.
 Only paid {{site.data.keyword.knowledgestudioshort}} plans support exporting models.

     For more information, see one of the following topics: